alexastrum/biohacking/protocols/routines/sleep.md

 ## Ideal sleep environment

+- No alcohol after dinner and no more than 1 unit a day.
 - Dark room courtains, [sleep mask](https://amzn.to/47DdAzm) when traveling
 - Earplugs: [foam](https://amzn.to/3vv4Aih) or [silicone](https://amzn.to/3HeV19N)
 - Apple Watch or Aura ring for tracking